seed-labs/seed-labs/manuals/cloud/create_vm_aws.md

 ## Step A.1: Create/Select Key Pair

-In order to be able to SSH into the VM instance, we need to create a key pair or use an existing one that you created before.
+To SSH into the VM instance, we need to create a key pair or use an existing one that you created before.
 AWS will save the public key part of this pair to the `.ssh/authorized_keys` file inside the accounts created in the VM.
 This allows you to log into